 National provisions concerning the definition of waste may differ and, therefore, the same material may be regarded as waste in one country but as non-waste in another country.
 Determining whether a substance or object is or not a waste may not always be straightforward; however, it is ultimately the mandate of the national competent authority on waste to decide when an item is to be defined as waste or non-waste.
 Further work on clarifying this matter under the Basel Convention is in progress ().

-Notwithstanding the above, batteries that are unable to be charged or to hold power, or are cracked and there is a possibility of leakage, are deemed unusable and should be managed as hazardous waste.
+The European Union Network for the Implementation and Enforcement of Environmental Law (IMPEL) recommends that where the holder of lead acid batteries claims that the batteries are second-hand goods (i.e. not classified as waste), he should be able to provide the following evidence to back up his claim: (a) a copy of the invoice and contract relating to the sale and/or transfer of ownership of the batteries which states that the goods are for direct re-use and fully functional; (b) evidence of evaluation/testing in the form of a copy of the records on every item; (c) a declaration made by the owner that none of the batteries are waste; (d) the batteries should be properly packed to protect them during transport; (e) regulations concerning the international carriage of dangerous goods must be complied with.
+Also, the batteries must be in good condition and functional, which means that all caps are in place, the batteries are free of cracks and show no signs of leakage, the batteries are not too old (normal lifetime is about five years), and the terminals are protected with plastic lids during transport. ()

 Classification under the Basel Convention (Annexes I, II, III, VIII and/or IX)

 ULABs belong to category Y31—lead; lead compounds—in Annex I, and are further classified as A1160 in Annex VIII—waste lead-acid batteries, whole or crushed.
-Drained sulphuric acid electrolyte should be classified under the Y34 category, “acidic solutions or acids in solid form”; used lead-acid batteries can also be classified as Y34 if the acid was not drained.
+Drained sulfuric acid electrolyte should be classified under the Y34 category, “acidic solutions or acids in solid form”; used lead-acid batteries can also be classified as Y34 if the acid was not drained.
 Used lead-acid batteries are likely to possess hazard characteristics H6.1, H8, H11, H12 and H13 in Annex III.
 The primary immediate hazard from battery electrolyte is corrosivity (H8).

 Basel Convention guidelines and other guidelines/instruments